 The GASB issued Statement No. 99, Omnibus 2022, in April 2022.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 The requirements related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 were effective upon issuance.
 The requirements related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
 The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-The University has determined there was no material impact from its adoption of the portions of GASB 99 which were effective immediately, and the University is evaluating whether there will by any material impact from its adoption of the portions of this Statement effective for reporting periods beginning after June 15, 2022.
+The University has determined there was no material impact from its adoption of the portions of GASB Statement No. 99 which were effective immediately and for fiscal years beginning after June 15, 2022, and the University is evaluating whether there will by any material impact from its adoption of the portions of this Statement effective for reporting periods beginning after June 15, 2023.